-As of the 9/25 catalog update, the market minimum fee for T-shirts, Shirts, and Pants has risen from 5 tickets to 300 tickets, meaning that non-BC members will have to go a month without clothes OR spending on hats to buy one of the three items.
+As of the 9/25/13 catalog update, the market minimum fee for T-shirts, Shirts, and Pants has risen from 5 tickets to 300 tickets, meaning that free members will have to go a month without spending any money to buy one of the three items (all free Roblox players get a recurring stipend of Tix).
 Reminds you of any other allegedly free game?

 Built with LEGO: Though mentions to LEGO, or any similar brick-building videogame (excluding Minecraft now) is censored, and the devs make a point that ROBLOX is "not sponsored, authorized or endorsed by any producer of plastic building bricks".

 Users sometimes even make their own cosmetics and, if they aren't able to upload them to the game (T-Shirts can be uploaded, while things like hats cannot), can put them in their place and have other users try them on there.